 - Windows 11 isn’t suited to tablet mode

 The Surface Pro 8 is more than powerful enough for everyday use.
-Using it as my work laptop, I never had any issues, even when running a quite frankly ridiculous number of tabs in Chrome and doing some basic image retouch work in GIMP.
+Using it as my work laptop, I never had any issues, even when running a quite frankly ridiculous number of tabs in Chrome and doing some basic image retouching work in GIMP.

 Intel’s integrated XE graphics aren’t a replacement for a dGPU, but the setup works well.
 True AAA gaming is beyond it, but during testing I was able to get popular games including Minecraft and Apex Legends to run at playable frame rates, albeit with their graphical settings lowered.

 It also ran creative workloads okay.
 I’ve been able to digitally paint in Krita and do basic 3D modelling in Blender on the Surface Pro 8 without any real fuss.
-Though more hardcore workloads like large scale vector projects and video editing will give it pause.
+Though more hardcore workloads like large-scale vector projects and video editing will give it pause.

-I was also impressed how cool the tablet ran.
-The fan system works well and ensured the device ran cool and quietly in most instances.
+I was also impressed by how cool the tablet ran.
+The fan system works well and ensured the device ran cool and quiet in most instances.
 The only time I noticed any warming or noise was when running demanding processes for prolonged periods, but even then the noise and heat didn’t become real issues.